 1992, Kurt Cobain married Courtney Love in Waikiki, Hawaii.

-2010, Promotions company MCD launched a $2.3 million lawsuit against Prince for pulling out of a concert in Dublin, Ireland in June, 2008, just ten days before it was to take place.
+2010, Promotions company MCD launched a $2.3 million lawsuit against Prince for pulling out of a concert in Dublin in June 2008, just ten days before it was to take place.

 2016, Cranberries singer Dolores O’Riordan was ordered to give €6,000 to charity after head-butting a guard after being arrested at Shannon Airport in November 2014 when she was taken off a flight from New York after an alleged air rage incident.